Relapse Prevention Programs

 - Relapse prevention helps those who need communal support.
 Clients are surrounded by individuals dealing with similar situations.

-- These groups can be beneficial for clients who struggle with identifying triggers of relapse.
+- These groups can be beneficial for clients who struggle with identifying relapse triggers.

-Relapse prevention is also an important part of our aftercare planning and treatment.
-Our clients are able to continue meeting with their individual therapist as long as they want.
-They can also continue to participate in a variety of different relapse prevention and aftercare groups.
-These are helpful for clients who need continued peer support and want to remain connected with the people they journeyed through recovery with.
+Relapse prevention is also an essential part of our aftercare planning and treatment.
+Our clients can continue meeting with their therapist as long as they want.
+They can also continue to participate in various relapse prevention and aftercare groups.
+These are helpful for clients who need continued peer support and wish to remain connected with the people they journeyed through recovery with.

 We’re Here To Help